 “Garage doors should rarely relate to the roof (which I’m guessing is what’s happening here); rather, they should coordinate with the colour of the house and in most cases, be painted the same colour as your siding, especially if they are at the front of the house where they are the most noticeable.
 You don’t want your garage doors to be the first thing you see.

 Here, we are dealing with brick, so I would paint them white to relate to the white gables and trim.
 Then I would paint the shutters black to relate to the black in the bricks and the roof instead of the current, unrelated green.
 The shutters can’t be white to relate to the white trim because that would feel too ‘cottage’, and then the shutters above the garage would not have contrast with the existing white siding.”

 You know your home needs attention paid to its trim and accent colours.
 Let me help you do it right.

 If you don’t know what you need, or if you’re about to embark on a total exterior colour course correction, contact me immediately.
 Bundled pricing is available for all three of the above options, and an all-inclusive offer for new builds and big renovations is available here.

 Don’t do anything without FIRST getting a consultation from a True Colour Expert; we both know by now how costly (and frustrating) mistakes are when we fail to bring in the true expert first.
 I’ll help you figure out exactly what to do, and I will do it quickly so you can get on with your home’s transformation.

 Exterior colour advice from a True Colour Expert™.

 Which part of your exterior needs a makeover ASAP?

-Learn how to Choose Exterior Colours with Confidence here in my 60 minute on-line training.
+Learn how to Choose Exterior Colours here.